Create custom Metrics for AWS Glue Jobs.

 Teracloud

-If you want to know more about Cloudwatch, we suggest going check Your AWS invoice is getting bigger and bigger because of CloudWatch Logs, and you don't know why?
-If you are interested in learning more about our #TeraTips or our blog's content, we invite you to see all the content entries that we have created for you and your needs.
+If you want to know more about Cloudwatch, we suggest checking Your AWS invoice is getting bigger and bigger because of CloudWatch Logs, and you don't know why?
+To learn more about cloud computing, visit our blog for first-hand insights from our team.
+If you need an AWS-certified team to deploy, scale, or provision your IT resources to the cloud seamlessly, send us a message here.